maxhartml/Hybrid-CNN-Transformer-for-FD-DOT/README.md

 > **Revolutionary approach to NIR-DOT reconstruction combining the spatial learning power of CNNs with the geometric awareness of transformers.**

-This repository implements a **novel two-stage deep learning pipeline** for Near-Infrared Diffuse Optical Tomography (NIR-DOT) reconstruction, designed to achieve robust, layout-agnostic medical imaging reconstruction.
+This repository implements a **two-stage deep learning pipeline** for Near-Infrared Diffuse Optical Tomography (NIR-DOT) reconstruction, designed to achieve robust, layout-agnostic medical imaging reconstruction.

 <br/>